erickmerchant/handcraft/README.md

 #### element.styles(styles)

 Set styles.
-Accepts an object where the keys become the style properties.
-Values their values.
+Accepts an object.
 Values can be _effects_.
 Returns the _element_ for chaining.

 #### element.aria(attrs)

 Set aria attributes.
-Accepts an object where the keys become the aria attribute names.
-Values their values.
+Accepts an object.
 Values can be _effects_.
 Returns the _element_ for chaining.

 #### element.data(data)

 Set data attributes.
-Accepts an object where the keys become the dataset keys.
-Values their values.
+Accepts an object.
 Values can be _effects_.
 Returns the _element_ for chaining.

 #### element.on(name, callback, options = {})